advanced-computer-lab/amazing-engineers-geniuses/README.md

 As the saying goes, a picture is equal to a thousand words.
 Most people will be interested if there is a visual representation of what the project is about.
 It helps them understand better.
 A visual representation can be snapshots of the project or a video of the functioning of the project.

 ### Tech/Framework used
 We used the MERN stack for this project.
-If you don't know what that is then you shouldn't be reading this section in the first place.
+If you don't know what that is, then you shouldn't be reading this section in the first place.

 ### Features
 So far, the Admin has god-mode privileges.